Text Size Print

 Q: Do I receive a stipend for participating in the training?

 A: Yes, a $500 stipend is paid to participants once they complete the training classes and the shadowing experience.

 Q: I've taught online before for another institution.
 Do I still need to complete the LOTI online teaching certification?

-A: For those who have previously taught online, we offer a test out option for the Blackboard Proficiency training.
+A: For those who have previously taught online, we offer a test out option for the Canvas Proficiency training.
 If you pass the test out option, you will only need to complete the Course Design and Pedagogy training class, the shadowing experience, and the informal course review to receive certification.
 The course design training and course review are based on the Quality Matters rubric.
 Thus, it is important that all faculty who wish to teach online or hybrid receive this training and have their course reviewed so that we can benchmark our online and hybrid courses and meet our accreditation requirements.

 Q: I've taken a previous version of LOTI training.
 Am I still eligible to take the training and receive a stipend?

 A: Any faculty who wishes to take the new LOTI training may do so and receive the $500 stipend.
-Previous LOTI participants will not be required to take the Blackboard Proficiency training class, but will need to complete the Course Design and Pedagogy class and the shadowing experience to receive the stipend.
+Previous LOTI participants will not be required to take the Canvas Proficiency training class, but will need to complete the Course Design and Pedagogy class and the shadowing experience to receive the stipend.
 To receive the online teaching certificate, the class you design must be informally reviewed using the Quality Matters rubric.

 Q: When are the certification trainings offered?